lcomrade/lenpaste/README.md

 ## Launch your own server
+### Simple setup
-1. If you don't already have Docker installed, do so:
+1. If you don't already have Docker and Docker Compose installed, do so:
 ```
 apt-get install -y docker.io docker-compose
 ```